 A client recently asked for a quick overview of good SEO practises, so I thought I’d share them with all of you at the same time.
 This is by no means an exhaustive list, but following these items will definitely make a difference to your site’s performance in major search engines.
 These are roughly in order of priority (the first items being the most important):

-• Repetition: The search term should be repeated in an <h1> as close to the top of the <body> as possible.
+as possible.
 We saw a difference for some of Radiant Core’s clients between having text at the top of the HTML and moving it down for presentation using CSS and just putting it at the bottom (e.g.: the list of SEO links at the bottom of the TargetVacations site actually occurs at the top of the HTML and is moved down through a combination of CSS and JavaScript since the page’s length is variable).
-The term should be repeated again in a <p> following that <h1>, ideally surrounded by <strong> tags.
+The term should be repeated again in a<p>

 Read more-Source- 8 SEO Tips and Tricks